runtimeverification/rv-predict/docs/src/docs/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Problem
-  The above error shows up when running RV-Predict on Windows
+  The above error shows up when running RV-Predict on Windows.

 Reason
   The Windows version of RV-Predict requires some DLLs (part of the